ArunJothi-prg/Codsoft_intern/README.md

 Web Development Internship Tasks Repository

 ## Description
-This project was developed during my internship at [CodSoft].
-It demonstrates [unique functionality] and was specifically designed for [the purpose].
+This project was developed during my internship at CodSoft.
+It demonstrates unique functionality and was specifically designed for the purpose.

 **Important** : This repository and all associated code are for viewing purposes only.